Skip to content

 Answer: Johannes Gutenberg, around 1440 in Mainz, Germany.
 His Gutenberg Bible, printed around 1455, was the first major book produced using movable type in Europe.

-Why it stumps people: Gutenberg is a layup in Western trivia.
-The hard version: movable type was actually invented in China by Bi Sheng around 1040, nearly four centuries earlier.
-Gutenberg’s innovation was adapting it to the Latin alphabet with a screw press and oil-based ink.
+In Western trivia, Gutenberg is a gimme.
+Push harder, though.
+Movable type was first invented in China by Bi Sheng around 1040, nearly four centuries ahead of Mainz.
+What Gutenberg added was the fit to the Latin alphabet, plus a screw press and oil-based ink.

 14. How long did the Hundred Years’ War actually last?
 (Easy)